-Assists applicants to the charity, coordinates the processing of grant applications and the work of the grants officers.
+Assists applicants to the charity and coordinates the processing of grant applications.

 Director of Charitable Services